kubernetes/enhancements/keps/sig-scheduling/5832-decouple-podgroup-api/README.md

     TW ==>|"① creates & owns"| W
     TW ==>|"② creates & owns"| PG
-    TW ==>|"④ creates"| P
+    TW ==>|"③ creates & owns"| P

-    P -.->|ref| W
     PG -.->|ref| W
 ```

 The `PodGroup` object is created and owned by the true workload controller [^1].
 When the controller needs to create pods that require gang scheduling, it first creates the `Workload` object if not exists yet and then creates a `PodGroup` based on the `podGroupTemplate` that is defined in this `Workload`.This ensures automatic garbage collection when the parent object is deleted.

-Pods reference their `PodGroup` via `podGroupRef.name` and  their `Workload` via `podGroupRef.workloadName` which allows the scheduler to look up these objects.
-The scheduler requires both objects to exist before scheduling pods that reference it.
+Pods reference their `PodGroup` via `schedulingGroup.podGroupName`, which allows the scheduler to look up for the `PodGroup` object.
+The scheduler requires both `Workload` and `PodGroup` objects to exist before scheduling pods that reference it.

 ### Naming Convention